danilovl/parameter-bundle/README.md

 parameter_has
 ```

-Check `debug` parameter in templates.
+Check the `debug` parameter in templates.

 ```twig
 {# templates/first.html.twig #}